 Last year, in England there were almost 750,000 people in an apprenticeship.
-Compared with the 280-odd thousand students in sixth form, it’s clear that apprenticeships for school leavers are becoming a much more viable option.
+Compared with the 280-odd thousand students in sixth form, it’s clear that apprenticeships for education leavers are becoming a much more viable option.
 In fact, if you need any further convincing, why not take a look at what you can achieve from an apprenticeship

 Get a Job